eisBlume0901/AniMaker/README.md

 This will ensure the creation of an SQL database for the next step.
 ### 6. Final touches

-Run the following commands in the terminal in your VS Code
+Run the following commands in the terminal in your VS Code by order

 ```
+php artisan key:generate

+php artisan migrate:refresh --seed

+php artisan serve

 npm run dev

-php artisan key:generate

-php artisan migrate

-php artisan server
 ```

 The artisan commands will initialize the ```animaker_db``` database, and will open a link to the website.